 Bit Position(s) Description Name 2 Load debug This control determines whether DR7 and the IA32_DEBUGCTL MSR are loaded on VM entry. controls The first processors to support the virtual-machine extensions supported only the 1-setting of this control.
 9 On processors that support Intel 64 architecture, this control determines whether the logical IA-32e mode quest processor is in IA-32e mode after VM entry.
 Its value is loaded into IA32 EFER.LMA as part of VM entry.1 This control must be 0 on processors that do not support Intel 64 architecture.
 10 Entry to SMM This control determines whether the logical processor is in system-management mode (SMM) after VM entry.
 This control must be 0 for any VM entry from outside SMM.
 11 If set to 1, the default treatment of SMIs and SMM is in effect after the VM entry (see Section.
 Deactivate dualmonitor treatment 34.15.7).
 This control must be 0 for any VM entry from outside SMM.
 This control determines whether the IA32 PERF GLOBAL CTRL MSR is loaded on VM entry.
 13 Load IA32_PERF_GLOBA L CTRL 14 Load IA32 PAT This control determines whether the IA32 PAT MSR is loaded on VM entry.
-15 Load IA32_EFER This control determines whether the IA32 EFER MSR is loaded on VM entry.
+15 Load IA32 EFER This control determines whether the IA32 EFER MSR is loaded on VM entry.
 16 This control determines whether the IA32 BNDCFGS MSR is loaded on VM entry.
-Load IA32 BNDCFGS 17 Conceal VM entries If this control is 1, Intel Processor Trace does not produce a paging information packet (PIP) on from Intel PT a VM entry (see Chapter 35).
+Load IA32 BNDCFGS 17 Conceal VMX from If this control is 1, Intel Processor Trace does not produce a paging information packet (PIP) on PΤ a VM entry or a VMCS packet on a VM entry that returns from SMM (see Chapter 35).